-Yes, I know it’s not hard to follow a drink recipe and put measurements in a glass, however Spencer covered more than just those basics.
-He explained the roll of the bartender and the tools they used.
-We learned all about the Boston shaker and how to use it; and most importantly in what order to put the ingredients into it.
+Yes, I know it’s not hard to follow a drink recipe and put measurements in a glass, however, Spencer covered more than just those basics.
+He explained the role of the bartender and the tools they used.
+We learned all about the Boston shaker and how to use it, and most importantly in what order to put the ingredients into it.
 He showed us how to create a perfect seal between the shaker and the glass so that we could look ‘Tom Cruise-Cocktail’ cool when we shook up our Whiskey Sour.

 Take a Mixology Class from Jeam Beam Urban Stillhouse

 The “Tableside Cocktails” is offered at the Urban Stillhouse in the heart of downtown Louisville at 404 S 4th St. These experiences are available every hour between 2:00 PM and 8:00 PM, Monday through Saturday.
 Cost is a reasonable $18

 I was unable to find a way to book this online, but you can go into the Urban Stillhouse and sign up for it there.